klaypso/AdapNet-Semantic-Segmentation/README.md

 # AdapNet:  Adaptive  Semantic  Segmentation in  Adverse  Environmental  Conditions
-AdapNet is a deep learning model used for semantic image segmentation, aiming to assign semantic labels (suc
+AdapNet is a deep learning model used for semantic image segmentation, aiming to assign semantic labels (such as car, road, tree, etc.) to every pixel in the input image.
+It's easily trainable on a single GPU with 12 GB of